 You can now disconnect all the wire.
 At this is point, the battery pack should working like a charm..

-For me all was now working as expected. i was able to recharge and use the battery pack in my Mavic Pro or as an USB charger with the DJI accesories.
+For me all was working as expected now.
+I was able to recharge and use the battery pack in my Mavic Pro or as USB charger with the DJI accesories.

 Go further in the Battery world